jurevans/discovery-assignment/README.md

 We first need to get a list of categories from the API, then allow the user to filter the results on the initial landing page.

+Also, we need to expand the list of "related" videos by 10 as the user scrolls, up to 3 times.
+The resulting list needs to be sorted alphabetically.
+Something to consider is, do we issue the `search` request, with `maxResults` set to 10, then 20, then 30, etc.?
+The YouTube API needs to be explored more to see how we are restricted here.
+Nonetheless, the `maxResults` needs to be tracked in our store so it may be changed dynamically.
+Currently it is hard-wired to 10.

 ## Tech specs

 This project is build using the following specs: